JonathanLorand/AgoraGarden/MTR-Master-Konzept.md

 # d) Formulation of the transdisciplinary constellation (max.
 1 page).
-Why is this project suitable for a master‘s degree in transdisciplinarity?
+*Why is this project suitable for a master‘s degree in transdisciplinarity?
 What of the topic and the question is transdisciplinary and why?
-How does the transdisciplinary constellation in the project layout show itself?
+How does the transdisciplinary constellation in the project layout show itself?*

-The "core questions" that are the starting point of this project are ones which are very transdisciplinary -- or, one might say, non-disciplinary -- in that their scope is, humbly speaking, "living life".
-In this regard, the project has a transdisciplinary character from the get go.

-However, my intended approach to these questions (and "protopian processes" for exploring them) is certainly flavored by disciplinary leanings and preconditions.
+The "core questions" that are the starting point of my topic are arguably transdisciplinary and/or non-disciplinary.
+And my intended approach to the topic is transdisciplinary, in that it occupies a space connecting various discipinary practices.
+Specifically, my project incorporates elements that I would associate with the disciplinary contexts of mathematics, design, art, and social work.

 I see my disciplinary background in mathematics as closely related to the pattern language component of my project.
 For example, in the topics of pattern(ning), abstraction, systemic thinking, coordinatizing, and glyphing.
+This component of the project is also about design, in that it draws on the pattern language design methodologies and philosophy, and will be a concrete artifact to be designed with users in mind.

-On the other hand, I see the workshop aspect of my project as having both social and artistic dimensions.
+On the other hand, I see the workshop aspect of my project as relating to both social and artistic practices.
+The social dimension is evident in my project's intention to instigate socially-oriented group processes for engaging with protopia.
+I see an artistic dimension present in both the use of aesthetically-informed non-discursive approaches, as well as in the central role of imagination and creative speculation, which I view as a fundamentally artistic activity.

-Mathematical aspect through the patterns and the pattern-making process

-Curatorial aspect
-Choreographical/Performative artistic aspect

-Imagination as a core skill/process for applied utopia
-	- related to art

 # e) Form and media choice (max.
 1⁄2 page)
 Which media do I plan to work with?
 What idea about formal aspects do I already have?
 What is the relationship between the practical and the discursive part of my Master Project?